Midcounties Co-operative: Values and responsible trading

-The Midcounties Co-operative has four values on which the business is run, consisting of Democracy, Openness, Equality and Social Responsibility.
-These values are derived from the Co-operative Movement's founding values.
+The Midcounties Co-operative had four values on which the business is run, consisting of Democracy, Openness, Equality and Social Responsibility.
+These values were derived from the Co-operative Movement's founding values.

-The Society is run in a democratic way, with its board of directors voted for by its members.
+The society was run in a democratic way, with its board of directors voted for by its members.

 Midcounties Co-operative did, however, fail to pay the national minimum wage to some newspaper delivery staff for four years, and following a HM Revenue and Customs investigation in 2016 paid more than £14,000 back pay due to one staff member.
 This is the highest single payout made in the UK following a HMRC investigation.
 In 2014 an internal complaint had been made, but this had been rejected by Midcounties Co-operative management.
 Back pay may be due to up to 200 other newspaper delivery staff.
 The breach was due to Midcounties Co-operative unreasonably estimating the time taken to carry out a delivery round.
 Additionally one member of staff was working seven days a week and taking little holiday, a breach of the working time regulations.

 Community work

-The Society donated £287,000 to good causes during 2024/25 and provided support for 476 community groups, as well as enabling colleagues to volunteer over 11,600 hours to support local communities.

-The co-op supports 40 local foodbanks and raised over £32,000 during the year to provide essential food items for those in need.
+The society donated £287,000 to good causes during 2024/25 and provided support for 476 community groups, as well as enabling colleagues to volunteer over 11,600 hours to support local communities.
+The co-op supported 40 local foodbanks and raised over £32,000 during the year to provide essential food items for those in need.

 Fair Tax

-The Society firmly believes that community retailers should pay all taxes which are due and should not engage in aggressive artificial tax avoidance.
-In 2013 the Society set out its tax charter and in 2014 became one of the first three businesses in the UK to be awarded the Fair Tax Mark.
+In 2013 the society set out its tax charter and in 2014 became one of the first three businesses in the UK to be awarded the Fair Tax Mark.
 This certification shows that the business is transparent about its tax affairs and does not engage in tax avoidance.

 Environment

-The Society reduced its energy consumption across the business by 6% during 2024/25 and has cut its carbon emissions by 39% since 2019.
-The Society has also cut its controllable food waste by 25% and reduced the amount of food items going to landfill by over 700,000 through partnerships with Too Good To Go and Olio.
+The society reduced its energy consumption across the business by 6% during 2024/25 and has cut its carbon emissions by 39% since 2019.
+The society has also cut its controllable food waste by 25% and reduced the amount of food items going to landfill by over 700,000 through partnerships with Too Good To Go and Olio.

-In contrast to this, and the group's stated environmental values, the Co-operative Energy business, run by The Midcounties Co-operative, purchased less than 5% of its electricity from renewable sources in 2015.
+In contrast to this, and the group's stated environmental values, The Co-operative Energy business, run by The Midcounties Co-operative, purchased less than 5% of its electricity from renewable sources in 2015.
 It also had a relatively large portion of coal within its main fuel mix, 37% more than the UK average in 2015.
 A February 2016 decision to stop purchasing coal resulted in the fuel source being phased out of its mix over the following three years as contracts expired.
 As of 2024, 100% of Co-op Energy's fuel mix was from renewable sources.